-2. Action from the EC under the so-called ‘Correction Arm’ of the SGP.
+2. Action from the European Commission under the so-called ‘Correction Arm’ of the SGP.

-3. Detailed orders to reduce a deficit if considered ‘excessive’ under the rules.
+3. Statements encouraging Britain to reduce a deficit if considered ‘excessive’ under the rules.

 At present, the UK is caught up in this ‘corrective arm’ and has until the financial year 2016/17 to correct the excessive deficit as judged by the European Council.

 You can read all the stifling and ridiculous reports about the UK and the excessive deficit mechanism – HERE.

 The most recent report was released on November 16, 2015 – Commission communication to the Council on action taken.

 These rules alone are enough to justify the departure from the EU.
 However, there are countless other rules and requirements that compromise the British people as a result of their membership of the EU, which the people have no discretion over nor ability to override by throwing their elected Government out.

 I thought this article was in the New Statesman (june 11, 2015) made some arguments that I would make – The left wing case for leaving the EU.

 There is a lot wrong with this article – especially about ‘having more money to spend on other things’ type errors.
 But, in general, his intent is supportable.